 Ministry of Foreign Affairs of the Czech Republic

-the Institute for the Tropics and Subtropics (nowadays the Faculty of Tropical
+the Institute of the Tropics and Subtropics (nowadays the Faculty of Tropical

 eland in Senegal.
-The members of the association pursue the conservation of
+The members of the association were involved in the conservation of

-Conservation programme was funded by funds of the Czech development aid,
+The work of Czech experts was at first funded by the Czech development aid,

 scientific grants, supported by university, numerous institutions and private

 persons.
-Last project funded by the Ministry of the Environment of the Czech
+The last big project funded by the Ministry of the Environment of the Czech

 the main tool for conservation of the Western Derby eland.
 In 2015, we changed